alanng10/PeninsularMalaysia/Docue/a.md

 The do civil network host is host for each network of civil.

+The any any in the do civil network host is any that is included in civil network host.

 The word "Cenha" is same with or without Singapore.

 The word "Cenha" is same if Peninsular Malaysia Civil is part of larger region.